Network coin supply approaches

 Advantages

 Price stability during economic growth - An expansionary network coin supply can sometimes mean the expansion rate is in line with the growth of the economy.
 When this is the case the price of the network coin could remain stable if it is growing at the same rate of the economy.
-Although this is possible it is also very unpredictable as in reality the economy will likely grow at different rates and for different periods of time, so this might only be momentarily true during certain economic growth periods.
+Although this is possible it is also very unpredictable.
+In reality the economy will likely grow at different rates and for different periods of time, so this might only be momentarily true during certain economic growth periods.

 Disadvantages

-Asset price increases - An expansionary network coin supply that exceeds the rate of demand growth for the network coin will lead to increasing asset prices.
-When wages aren’t rising as fast as asset prices, this can lead to growing wealth inequality between those that already have storable assets and those that don’t.
+Asset price increases - An expansionary network coin supply that exceeds the demand growth for the network coin will lead to increasing asset prices.
+When wages aren’t rising as fast as asset prices, this can lead to growing wealth inequality between those that already have assets and those that don’t.

-Difficulty with maintaining a higher network coin tax - An expansionary network coin supply is already less desirable to hold when the rate of expansion is greater than the demand growth for the network coin.
+Difficulty with maintaining a higher network coin tax - An expansionary network coin supply is already less desirable to hold when the rate of expansion is greater than the growth of demand for the network coin.
 If asset prices are increasing in price it incentivises people to hold those assets instead.
 This could limit the rate of demurrage that is achievable with the network coin.

 Summary